FAQs

 Nothing will change unless it’s agreed that the merger will proceed.
 It's business as usual for both Estuary and CHP.
 Our priority remains the same: to continue improving the services we provide to our customers.

-Will my Rent or Service Charges Change?
+Will my Rent or Service Charges Increase?

 Will my Tenancy Remain the Same?